 The Human Cancer Models Initiative (HCMI) is a collaboration between the US National Cancer Institute (NCI) – part of the National Institutes of Health (NIH), Cancer Research UK (CRUK), Wellcome Sanger Institute (WSI), and foundation Hubrecht Organoid Technology (HUB).
-The goal of HCMI in its pilot phase is to create up to 1,000 patient-derived Next-generation Cancer Models (NGCMs) such as organoids, conditionally reprogrammed cells, neurospheres, or optimal growth condition models as a community resource.
+The goal of HCMI is to create up to 1,000 patient-derived Next-generation Cancer Models (NGCMs) such as organoids, conditionally reprogrammed cells, neurospheres, or optimal growth condition models as a community resource.
 HCMI aims to provide the models’ case-associated data, which includes quality-checked clinical, biospecimen, and molecular characterization data from the models, the tissues from which they were derived, and normal tissues, when available.
 Available harmonized data are accessible through the NCI's Genomic Data Commons (GDC) or the European Bioinformatics Institute (EBI).
 The HCMI uses current culture techniques to develop cancer models for translational cancer research and other experiments.

 - NCI supports four Cancer Model Development Centers (CMDCs) to generate cancer models originating from patient tissues.
 HCMI is a part of the Precision Oncology efforts and contributes to NCI’s Cancer Moonshot Initiative.

 - Cancer Research UK (CRUK) and Wellcome Trust Sanger Institute (WSI) are supporting model generation as well as clinical and molecular characterization of cancer organoids.

 - The foundation Hubrecht Organoid Technology (HUB) is generating cancer models and collecting case-associated clinical and molecular characterization data.

 The initiative has the following objectives:

 - to provide a resource of novel cancer models to the research community that are characterized with clinical, biospecimen, and molecular data.